Beaumont Bicycle Accident Lawyers

 Will I still be able to file a lawsuit if I was partially at fault for my bicycle accident?

 Texas is known as a modified comparative fault state, which means that a plaintiff can only recover the amount of damages that are not attributable to their own negligence.
 When a person was primarily at fault for their accident (more than 50% responsible), they cannot recover any damages.
 Texas law establishes that a person can recover damages only when their percentage of responsibility is not more than 50%, and a court is required to reduce damages by a victim’s percentage of negligence.
 This means that a person who is awarded $100,000 but is found to have been 30% at fault would have their damages reduced by $30,000 and ultimately receive $70,000.

 Bicycle Accident Statistics

-The Texas Department of Transportation (TxDOT) reported that there were 2,687 total pedalcyclist (bicyclist) crashes in Texas in 2017.
+The Texas Department of Transportation (TxDOT) reported that there was 2,687 total pedal cyclist (bicyclist) crashes in Texas in 2017.
 This total included 58 fatal crashes causing 58 fatalities, including 18 rural crashes and 40 urban crashes.